-Expanders, plates and retainers
+Expanders, plates and appliances

 Orthodontics isn't just about braces and Invisalign.
 Often, we create metal or plastic appliances at our in-house laboratory.
 Appliances can be used at different points of treatment to achieve certain results.
 Appliances are often removable, or can be fixed.